 Using CI/CD for NuGet packages makes enforcing strict Semantic Versioning simple and speedy.
 In this article, we explain:

 - why .NET5+ may seriously disrupt organizations that use poor versioning;

 - what Semantic Versioning is and why you should use it;

 - how you can use automation to enforce strict versioning easily.

-.NET 5 marks what Microsoft calls “.NET Core vNEXT” and is the sole future of .NET.
-There are both practical and philosophical things that make .NET 5+ such a big change.
+.NET 5 marked what Microsoft calls “.NET Core vNEXT” and is the sole future of .NET.
+There are both practical and philosophical things that make .NET5+ such a big change.

-Philosophically, starting with .NET 5, Microsoft will move at an unprecedented release speed.
-As we discussed in detail in our long-term support blog, odd-numbered .NET 5+ versions will be short-term support only, while even-numbered releases will be long-term support.
-And the time between releases will be significantly shorter than past .NET platforms: Microsoft plans to release a new major version of .NET 5+ every November starting in 2020.
+Philosophically, since .NET 5, Microsoft will move at an unprecedented release speed.
+As we discussed in detail in our long-term support blog, odd-numbered .NET5+ versions will be short-term support only, while even-numbered releases will be long-term support.
+And the time between releases will be significantly shorter than past .NET platforms: Microsoft plans to release a new major version of .NET5+ every November starting in 2020.